AllyYL/casestudy/src/projects/bloom.md

 <br>

 Additional functionalities were added, including fullscreen mode and, after consulting fashion designers, size setup and pattern library were added to the ideation toolkit.

+However, we were also challenged by this question:

+### Challenge: Internt Clarity